How Do I Know If I Have a Personal Injury Case?

 Finding the Right Attorney for Your Needs

 It is crucial to approach the correct type of personal injury attorney—someone who can help you through your entire case.
-To do so, you can follow this link to the Super Lawyers directory and use the search box to find a lawyer based on your legal issue or location.
+To do so, search the Super Lawyers directory, using the search box to find a lawyer based on your legal issue or location.

 You may want to consider looking for an attorney representing plaintiffs in personal injury cases.
 As you know by now, there are many common types of personal injury cases.
 So you’ll want to find a personal injury lawyer with experience filing your specific type of case.
 Attend initial consultations and free case evaluations, and don’t underestimate the benefit of a strong attorney-client relationship as you embark on this legal process.